jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab11_Sequential System Design Using ASM Charts .md

 <div align=center><img src="imgs/v4/9.png" alt="drawing" width="1000"/></div>

 ## Sequential System Design Using ASM Chart
-We saw how the ASM chart technique can be used in designing control units of sequential machine.
+We saw how the ASM chart technique can be used in designing control units of sequential machines.
 Now we will use the ASM chart technique along with the sequential design principles to design complex systems.

 ### Part11-2-1
-Modify the design of 1-1 to perform 4-Bit x 4-Bit unsigned multiplication.
+Modify the design of 1-1 to perform 4-bit x 4-Bit unsigned multiplication.
-You will store the 4-Bit multiplicand and multipliers in 32x4 ROM (first 16 locations holding multiplicands and the other 16 locations holding multipliers).
+You will store the 4-bit multiplicand and multipliers in 32x4 ROM (first 16 locations holding multiplicands and the other 16 locations holding multipliers).